getsolus/solus-site.github.io/content/blog/2016-11-15-this-week-in-solus-install-39.md

 ### Budgie 11

-Once we are confident in the quality and initial functionality of Linux Driver Management, we will turn our attention to completing the re-architecting of Budgie, as well as executing our plans for the Budgie C rewrite.
-We have already expressed interest in numerous new features, functionality, and changes for Budgie 11, such as (*but not limited to*):
+Once we are confident in the quality and initial functionality of Linux Driver Management, we will set our sights on Budgie 11 development and enhancing its architecture.
+[We have already expressed interest in numerous new features, functionality, and changes for Budgie 11](https://github.com/budgie-desktop/info), such as (*but not limited to*):

 - Improving accessiblity and ensure all components are reusable, ATK registered, and don't break a11y.
 - Budgie Panel and Raven will use separate, versioned trees, and individual plugins will be appropriately namespaced.